 If you like your coffee sweet or fruity, consider using coarser grounds, but if you want more character and body, go for medium grind size.

 Depending on your favorite style, you’ll need to use a good brewing technique.
 I described in this guide a great way to brew with the French press.

-One of the main reasons that people prefer using a coarse grind is avoiding sludgy coffee.
-However, using some tricks, you can avoid a messy French press brew while getting a rich and bold cup of coffee.
+One of the main reasons that people prefer using a coarse grind is to avoid sludgy coffee.
+However, you can avoid a messy French press brew using some tricks while getting a rich and bold cup of coffee.

 What’s the best temperature for brewing French press coffee?